 Traditions, Ceremonies, and Special Girl Scout Days

-Time-honored traditions and ceremonies unite Girl Scout sisters - and the millions of Girl Scout alums who came before them - around the country and around the globe and remind girls how far their sisters have come and just how far they'll go.
+Time-honored traditions and ceremonies unit Girl Scout sisters - and the millions of Girl Scout alums who came before them - around the country and around the globe and remind girls how far their fellow trailblazers have come and just how far they'll go.

 A few of those extra special days, when you'll want to crank up the celebrations, include:

-• Juliette Gordon Low's birthday or Founder's Day, October 31, marks the birth in 1860 of Girl Scouts of the USA founder Juliette Gordon Low in Savannah, Georgia.
+- Juliette Gordon Low's birthday or Founder's Day, October 31, marks the birth in 1860 of Girl Scouts of the USA founder Juliette Gordon Low in Savannah, GA.

-• Girl Scouts' birthday, March 12, commemorates the day in 1912 when Juliette Gordon Low officially registered the organization's first 18 girl members in Savannah, Georgia.
+- Girl Scouts' birthday, March 12, commemorates the day in 1912 when Juliette Gordon Low officially registered the organization's first 18 girl members in Savannah, GA.

-Whether you are making cool SWAPS to share with new friends or closing your meetings with a friendship circle, your troop won't want to miss out on these traditions, ceremonies, and special Girl Scout days.
+Whether they're making cool SWAPS to share with new friends or closing meetings with a friendship circle, your troop won't want to miss out on these traditions, ceremonies, and special Girl Scout days.

-As your girls discover their passions and the power of their voices, they'll want to take on an issue that's captured their interest and is meaningful to them.
+As your Girl Scouts discover the power of their voices, they'll want to take on an issue that's close to their hearts and is meaningful to them.
 Encourage them to turn their vision into reality by taking on the ultimate Take Action projects in order to earn Girl Scouts' highest awards.

-The Girl Scout Bronze, Silver, and Gold Awards honor girls who become forces for good and create a lasting impact on their communities, nationally and around the world. • The Girl Scout Bronze Award can be earned by Juniors who have completed one Junior Journey.
+The Girl Scout Bronze, Silver, and Gold Awards honor girls who become forces for good and create a lasting impact on their communities, nationally, and around the world.

-For some serious inspiration, consider inviting a local Gold Award Girl Scout to speak to your girls about how she took the lead and made a difference.
-You'll be inspired when you see and hear what girls can accomplish as leaders - and by the confidence, values, and team-building expertise they gain while doing so!
+Ask your council about the Gold Award Girl Scouts in your community and how they're doing their part to make the world a better place.
+For some major inspiration, consider inviting a local Gold Award Girl Scout to speak to your troop about how she took the lead and made a difference.
+You'll be inspired when you see and hear what girls can accomplish as leaders - and by the confidence, grit, problem-solving, time and project management, and team-building expertise they gain while doing so!